-National or regional methodologies for assessing occurrences of the HCV 6 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI >SLIMF BAI SLIMF For Interpretations for Elements 2 and 3, HCVs important to local communities and Indigenous Peoples: Culturally appropriate engagement , per the Overarching BAI, Section A. The local communities and Indigenous Peoples. Х Х For Interpretations for Elements 2 and 3, HCVs important to local communities and Indigenous Peoples: Consider interactive mapping with the local communities and the Indigenous Peoples For the Ngwenya Mine For basic information on the site and its values , see UNESCO (2018) х
+National or regional methodologies for assessing occurrences of the HCV 6 interpretations: Best Available Information for assessing occurrences of these interpretations: BAI >SLIMF BAI SLIMF For HCV 6 Interpretations relating to local communities or Indigenous Peoples.
+The local communities and Indigenous Peoples. Х х For guidance in identifying more specific examples of HCV 6 that may exist in the management unit, consider: FSC